aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-xlam/_index.md

 ---
-title: Convert WORD to XLAM using Python
+title: Convert WORD to XLAM using Python or with free Online Converter
-description: WORD to XLAM conversion in your Python applications without using Microsoft Word or Excel
+description: WORD to XLAM conversion in your Python applications without using Microsoft Word or Excel or online.
+Test free CSV to POT online converter quickly before integrating the code.

 family: total
 platformtag: Python